jasondown/100-days-of-code/log.md

 <a name="day-21"></a>
 ### Day 21: January 22, 2018

 **Today's Focus**: Decided to play around with some machine learning.
-I've had a copy of Mathias Brandewinder's book [Machine Learning Project for .Net Developers](https://www.apress.com/us/book/9781430267676) for a while and finally started to dig in tonight.
+I've had a copy of Mathias Brandewinder's book [Machine Learning Projects for .Net Developers](https://www.apress.com/us/book/9781430267676) for a while and finally started to dig in tonight.

 **Details**: